developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 _Draw Fields tightly around barcodes and loosely around graphics for best results_.
 <br>

-When using a fixed barcode as an Anchor Element, be sure to **select the “Barcode’s location is fixed” in the Properties panel**, as below:
+When using a fixed barcode as an Anchor Element, be sure to **select “Barcode’s location is fixed” in the Properties panel**, as below:
 ![img](image29.png)
 _This attribute appears only in Templates for Structured Targets that use a non-postal symbology_.
 <br>